Metals and precious stones

 Diamonds

-Diamonds are made of carbon, making it the hardest of all natural stones in the world.
-This exceptional stone is formed under extreme temperatures and pressure.
-Diamonds have four main characteristics that determine its value; cut, clarity, colour and carat.
-These criteria are also called the 4C rule.
+Diamonds are composed of carbon, making them the hardest natural stone in the world.
+This exceptional stone is formed under conditions of extreme temperature and pressure.
+The diamond has 4 main characteristics which determine its price; cut, clarity, color and carat.
+This rule is also called the 4C rule.

 Cut

-The cut of the diamond is the only one of the four criteria to depend solely on human know-how.
-A well cut diamond requires precision, proportions and symmetry to allow the light to work its magic as it makes its way through the stone.
-Unfortunately, even a high quality diamond will be dull if it is not correctly cut.
+The cut or size of a diamond is the only one of the four criteria to depend solely on human know-how.
+Quality cutting requires perfect proportions and symmetry to allow the ideal path of light through the stone.
+The brilliance of the diamond depends on this essential step, because even a white and pure diamond will be dull if it is poorly cut.

 Color

-Diamonds are classified by colour.
-The most sought-after color is referred to as white (but is actually transparent), meaning without nuances of any color.
-These colours are classified from D, the most exceptional white (colourless), to Z containing a brownish hue (light yellow).
+Diamonds are classified by color.
+The most sought-after color is pure white, that is to say without any nuance of any color.
+These colors are rated from D, the most exceptional white to Z, a brownish yellow tint.

 Clarity